+Ana(b)log home page screen capture

 My goal for the blog’s design was to create a template that stressed a clean, uncluttered look and easily consumable, multimedia-based information.
 This was done through the selection of widgets, color and, the design of the banner logo.

 Links